Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/commercial_BIOS/README_LICENSED_PARTS.txt

 of some commercial ECUs.
 The unchanged parts of the BIOS/OS should be delivered by the manufacturer.
-If you place the files of your BIOS/OS in the appropriate subdirectory, the include pathes and project definitions ( esp. linking ) of common HAL target adoptions can be shared among all users.
+If you place the files of your BIOS/OS in the appropriate subdirectory, the include pathes and project definitions ( esp. linking ) of common HAL target adaptations can be shared among all users.
 But you aren't forced to do this!